 Ingredients for Chili Lime Baked Cod:

-Cod: The main event here!
+Cod Fillets: The main event here is fresh cod!
 I buy wild-caught cod from the seafood counter of Whole Foods.
 It comes in one large fillet.
-You can also purchase smaller fillets or frozen cod.
+You can also purchase smaller fish fillets or frozen cod.
 Just be sure to thaw the cod fully if you’re using frozen.

 Chili Powder: Chili powder is a combination of many spices, including garlic powder, onion powder, ground cumin, paprika, and more.
 It is an amazing seasoning for animal protein and works nicely in marinades!
 It provides a great deal of flavor in this recipe.